tetris245/ULTRAbc/README.md

 Special thanks to Julia for the powerful code of the BCTweaks GUI.

-Special thanks to Firefly for giving permission to integrate the BC-Diaper-Wetter script.
+Special thanks to Firefly for giving permission to integrate the BC-Diaper-Wetter script (removed since version 4.7 - if you like ABDL game, you are invited to install the new mod ABCL, which has more features and a nice interface - see https://github.com/zoe-64/ABCL/)

 Special thanks to Myrhanda and Kimei for giving permission to integrate the Moaner script.